leotrs/blog/content/read.md

    Creativity Through Emergent Binding in Neural Networks.** Cognitive Science 35.1 (2010): 1-33.

-4. Torres, J.j., M.a.
+4. Torres, J.J., M.a.
 Muñoz, J. Marro, and P.l.
 Garrido. **Influence of
    Topology on the Performance of a Neural Network.** Neurocomputing 58-60 (2004): 229-34.

+5. Torres, Leo, Pablo Suarez-Serrato, and Tina Eliassi-Rad. **Graph Distance from the Topological View of Non-backtracking Cycles.** arXiv preprint arXiv:1807.09592 (2018).

 5. Tsiaras, Vassilis, Sofia Triantafilou, and Ioannis G. Tollis. **DAGmaps:
    Space Filling Visualization of Directed Acyclic Graphs.** Journal of